Hogmanay events cancelled as Covid rules tightened

 First Minister Nicola Sturgeon said: "This will of course make sports matches, including football, effectively spectator-free over this three week period.

+Wales had already announced plans for sporting events to be held without crowds from Boxing Day, and London has cancelled its New Year's Eve event in Trafalgar Square.

+Many concerts, theatre productions and other events had already been cancelled voluntarily in Scotland.

-Omicron is now thought to account for 62.9% of all Covid cases in Scotland.
+Omicron is now thought to account for 62.9% of all Covid cases in Scotland, with the first minister saying there was "still no compelling evidence that Omicron is intrinsically milder than previous strains".

 Ms Sturgeon said the much higher transmissibility of the new variant meant that large gatherings "have the potential to become very rapid super-spreader events, putting large numbers at risk of getting infected very quickly".